DiscreetNetwork/Discreet/README.md

 For a cross-platform graphical user interface you can review the [discreet-gui](https://github.com/DiscreetNetwork/discreet-gui) repository.

-Documentation on building this repository for multiple platforms, interacting with the daemon through the API will soon be added to the [main Discreet website](https://discreet.net/roadmap).
+Documentation on building this repository for multiple platforms will soon be added.

+Interacting with the daemon through the JSON-RPC API is documented [on the Discreet docs website](https://developers.discreet.net/docs).

 ### Compilation guide
 If you wish to build Discreet yourself, rather than use one of the prepackaged executables, you can do so.
 A guide is coming soon.